Skip to main content

 6 mentions Positive Neutral Negative

-The game has a moderate replayability score of 5/10, indicating that while it is enjoyable and worth playing, it lacks significant incentives for repeated playthroughs.
-Some players appreciate the meta-game elements that enhance replay value, but overall, the consensus suggests limited reasons to revisit the game frequently.
+The game has a moderate replayability score, with users noting that while it is enjoyable and worth playing, it lacks significant incentives for repeated playthroughs.
+The meta-game aspect adds some extra points, but overall, the replay value is considered low.

 • “It is for this meta-game that I grant extra points for replayability.”